 - And more

-You can reach us at (619) 487-9000 to find out more about our professional in-home care in North County.
+You can reach us at (619) 487-9000 to find out more about our home care in Carlsbad and the surrounding areas.
 For more information on on each of the communities where we provide care, please see our Communities Served page.

 If a senior you love has been diagnosed with heart disease, you’re aware that medication management for elderly loved ones is critical.
 But what specifically does that mean?
 Here are ten helpful tips from San Diego Home Caregivers, leading provider of elderly care in La Mesa and nearby areas, that can help your loved ones get the most from their medications:

 - Know what medicines they are taking.
 Find out the brand and generic names and be sure you understand what each one does.
 Thoroughly read the patient informational sheet so you’re informed about possible side effects.